-The foundation of DAS lies with the high domain authority properties used.
-Facebook, Twitter, Pinterest, are just a few.
+The foundation of DAS lies in the high domain authority properties used.
+Facebook, Twitter, and Pinterest are just a few.
 These high DA properties are great to point to your money site.
-We’ve identified over 300 of these kinds of properties, organized them according to what kind of links they give and how prolific we can get with interlinking.
+We’ve identified over 300 of these kinds of properties and organized them according to what kind of links they give and how prolific we can get with interlinking.
 These sites are what power our Social Foundations 2.0 service.

-The DAS method advocates using unique content on your tier 1 properties so it would make sense to use properties which will accommodate a lot of unique content, such as Weebly and Tumblr.
+The DAS method advocates using unique content on your tier 1 properties so it would make sense to use properties that will accommodate a lot of unique content, such as Weebly and Tumblr.